-- Transfer students: All transfer students should check their eligibility status with the Athletic Director.
+- Transfer students: All transfer students should check their eligibility status with the Athletic Director Associate Director of Athletics.

-- In all matters of eligibility, Susquehanna shall be governed by the rules of the NCAA and the Landmark Conference, Centennial Conference (football & women’s golf only), and Empire 8 Conference (men’s golf only).
+- In all matters of eligibility, Susquehanna shall be governed by the rules of the NCAA, the Landmark Conference and the Centennial Conference (football only).